corda/corda-docs-portal/content/en/platform/corda/5.0-dev-preview-1/serialization/wire-format.md

 ## Descriptors

-Serialised messages use described types extensively.
+Serialized messages use described types extensively.
 There are two types of descriptor:

 * 64 bit code.
 In Corda, the top 32 bits are always equal to 0x0000c562 which is R3’s IANA assigned enterprise number.
-The low bits define various elements in our meta-schema (i.e. the way we describe the schemas of other messages).
+The low bits define various elements in our meta-schema (i.e., the way we describe the schemas of other messages).
 * String.
 These always start with “net.corda:” and are then followed by either a ‘well known’ type name, or a base64 encoded *fingerprint* of the underlying schema that was generated from the original class.
 They are encoded using the AMQP symbol type.

-The fingerprint can be used to determine if the serialised message maps precisely to a holder type (class) you already have in your environment.
-If you don’t recognise the fingerprint, you may need to examine the schema data to figure out a reasonable approximate mapping to a type you do have … or you can give up and throw a parse error.
+The fingerprint can be used to determine if the serialized message maps precisely to a holder type (class) you already have in your environment.
+If you don’t recognise the fingerprint, you may need to examine the schema data to figure out a reasonable approximate mapping to a type you do have, or you can give up and throw a parse error.

 The numeric codes are defined as follows (remember to mask out the top 16 bits first):